WinterAxis/ESV-MD-Bible/The_Bible_esv/23_Isaiah/Isa_9.md

 They slice meat on the right, but are still hungry, and they devour on the left, but are not satisfied; each devours the flesh of his own arm,

 ###### 21
 Manasseh devours Ephraim, and Ephraim devours Manasseh; together they are against Judah.
-For all this his anger has not turned away, and his hand is stretched out still. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For all this his anger has not turned away, and his hand is stretched out still.

 ***